Go Back Go Back

 Vital statistics

-1 countries have generated and published annual vital statistics based on civil registration
+1 country has generated and published annual vital statistics based on civil registration

 Population projections